khueue/dv8/README.markdown

     g_pcb_freelist;

-Any variable that is not local to a function (i.e. declared on the top-level) should be prefixed with the two letters 'g_'.
+Any variable that is not local to a function (i.e. declared on the top-level) should be prefixed with the two characters 'g_'.
 This makes it easy to spot their usage inside functions.

 Since global variables tend to have more or less long storage qualifiers